Local well-posedness for Gross-Pitaevskii hierarchies: Abstract

 \section{Abstract}

-We consider the Cauchy problem for the Gross-Pitaevskii infinite linear hierarchy of equations on $\mathbb{R}^n.$ By introducing a quasi-norm in certain Sobolev type spaces of sequences of marginal density matrices, we establish local existence, uniqueness and stability of solutions.
-This quasi-norm is compatible with the usual Sobolev space norm when the initial data is factorized.
-Explicit space-time type estimates for the solutions are obtained.
-The results hold without the assumption of factorized initial conditions.
+We consider the Cauchy problem for the Gross-Pitaevskii infinite linear hierarchy of equations on $\mathbb{R}^n.$ By introducing a (F)-norm in certain Sobolev type spaces of sequences of marginal density matrices, we establish local existence, uniqueness and stability of solutions.
+Explicit space-time type estimates for the solutions are obtained as well.
+In particular, this (F)-norm is compatible with the usual Sobolev space norm whenever the initial data is factorized.